reimagined/hacker-news-resolve/README.md

 * unvote a **Story**

 We only need the User and Story aggregate roots since there are no commands addressed to Comment.
-Note that when using CQRS and Event Sourcing, we make a hard and important design decision on the Write Side: we identify which events should be captured, and then we can calculate necessary read models from these events.
+Note that when using CQRS and Event Sourcing, we need to identify which events should be captured on the Write Side, and then compose a list of Read Side models from these events.

 To summarize the domain analysis: